 Increases in urinary glucose excretion with Invokana can falsely lower 1,5-anhydroglucitol (1,5-AG) levels and make measurements of 1,5-AG unreliable in assessing glycaemic control.
 Therefore, 1,5-AG assays should not be used for assessment of glycaemic control in patients on canagliflozin.
 For further detail, it may be advisable to contact the specific manufacturer of the 1,5-AG assay.

+Paediatric population

+Interaction studies have only been performed in adults.

 4.6 Fertility, pregnancy and lactation